janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 Ruby to specify exactly how and when processing is done.
 You can also choose to do some processing on caching as well.

-Validations are used in a similar fashion:
+Validations are done in a similar fashion:

 ```rb
 class ImageUploader < Shrine